Gwalior: Cuisine

+Apart from that Pohe-Jalebi, Kachori-Imarti, Samosa-Kadhi, Karela Chaat and Gajak are some of the famous local dishes that can be enjoyed in and around the city.

 Art and literature

-Gwalior holds a major and a special position in the Indian classical music, art and literature.
-Gwalior is a well acknowledged place of art, associated with historic as well as contemporary evidence.
-In August 2005 a mural created by Aasutosh Panigrahi and five other artists was acknowledged as the World's Largest Indoor Mural by Guinness World Records.
-Marathi Sahitya Sammelan, the conference on Marathi Literature was held in Gwalior in 1961.
-It was presided over by writer Kusumavati Deshpande (herself a poet and also the wife of Kavi Anil).
-She was the first female president of the annual Sammelan since its inception in 1878.
-Culturally Gwalior is the confluence of two rich cultures Bundeli and Braj.

 In more recent times, Akhtar family has been based out of Gwalior for at least three generations with Muztar Khairabadi, his son Jan Nisar Akhtar and his grandson Javed Akhtar being the prominent literary figures.
 Nida Fazli, one of the most famous Indian Hindi and Urdu poets grew up here.
 Former Indian Prime Minister, Atal Bihari Vajpayee, is also a well known writer and poet.

 Music

 Raja Man Singh Tomar, the King of Gwalior between 1486 and 1516 CE, was a patron of Drupad (Hindi: ध्रुपद).
 Dhrupad is a vocal genre in Hindustani classical music, said to be the oldest still-in-use in that musical tradition.
 Its name is derived from the words "dhruva" (fixed) and "pada" (words).
 The term may denote both the verse form of the poetry and the style in which it is sung.

 Gwalior holds a major position in the Indian classical music, with being the birthplace of the oldest Hindustani sangeet gharana – Gwalior Gharana.
 Gwalior holds an unparalleled reputation in Sangeet and has retained Indian traditions and the wealth of music intact over the years.
 The Gwalior Gharana is not only the oldest Khyal Gharana but it is also one of the most prominent gharana being the one to which most classical Indian musicians can trace the origin of their style.
 The rise of the Gwalior Gharana started with the reign of the great Mughal emperor Akbar (1542–1605).
 Akbar's favourite singer was Tansen, who came from the Gwalior area and whose ashes were buried in Gwalior after his death.
 The Tansen Tomb in Gwalior was constructed in his remembrance.
 Tansen Festival started in the 1930s, and currently artists from all over India come to perform in the festival.

 Baijnath Prasad (also known as Baiju Bawra) was a classical singer (Dhrupadiya) who lived in Gwalior for his whole life under the patronage of Man Singh.
 Baiju was born in Chanderi and was cremated there.
 He received his musical training in Vrindaban under Swami Guru Haridas Ji.
 He was the court musician of Gwalior along with Nayak Charju, Bakshu, and others.

 Sarod player Amjad Ali Khan is also from Gwalior.
 His grandfather, Ghulam Ali Khan Bangash, became a court musician in Gwalior.